oceanprotocol/docs/data-farming/veocean-passivedf.md

 The veOCEAN code was forked from the veCRV code. veCRV parameters will be the starting point.
 To minimize risk, tweaks will be circumspect.

+### Tradeability of veOCEAN; Relation to psdnOCEAN

+Q: Are veOCEAN tradeable or have a market price?

+OCEAN has a market price; it's [available](https://www.oceanprotocol.com/ocean-token) on many exchanges.

+Once you lock OCEAN, you get veOCEAN.
+Unlike OCEAN, veOCEAN cannot be traded or transferred.
+However, you can [delegate](delegate.md) veOCEAN to others, who then controls allocation to data assets and receives rewards.

+There's also the [psdnOCEAN](https://www.coingecko.com/en/coins/poseidon-ocean) option. psdnOCEAN is an ERC20-compliant "liquid staking derivative" [contract](https://etherscan.io/token/0x51fa2efd62ee56a493f24ae963eace7d0051929e) that in turn holds veOCEAN. psdnOCEAN is a product by [H2O](https://www.h2odata.xyz//), a team separate from - though collaborating with - the Ocean core team.
+- You can lock OCEAN for psdnOCEAN via [the H2O "convert" dapp](https://liquid-staking.h2odata.xyz/convert/ocean).
+- psdnOCEAN can be traded in exchanges like the [OCEAN-psdnOCEAN Balancer pool](https://app.balancer.fi/#/ethereum/swap?outputCurrency=0x51Fa2efd62ee56a493f24AE963eAce7D0051929E). ⚠️Be careful - if liquidity is low you will experience high slippage.

 ### Where the heck did we get this idea from?

 The "veTokenomics" model of veOCEAN (vote-escrowed token economics) is inspired by Curve Finance's [veCRV](https://curve.readthedocs.io/dao-fees.html) token code.
 We took this inspiration to enable our users to participate in on-chain governance and earn rewards within the Ocean Protocol ecosystem.